Viru1988/Getting-and-Cleaning-Data/CodeBook.md

 * Merge data set.
 * Melt the dataset and cast to get the  average of each variable for each activity and each subject.

+### New Variables created as part of this analysis

+* activity_id : Id for all the activities
+* activity_name: name of the activities
+* subject_id: id for all the subjects from 1:30
+* mergeddata: contains merged data of Test and training dataset.